Redemption Song

+History

+The song is reported to have been written around 1979, appearing for the first time on a demo tape called "Dada Demos" which, amongst other unreleased tracks and re-recordings of older songs, features an early version of "Could You Be Loved?" with drum machine accompaniment.
+German journalist Teja Schwaner claims to have witnessed Marley playing Redemption Song during a hotel stay in Hamburg on tour in 1976, although he could have confused it with another song.

+A few years earlier, Bob Marley had been diagnosed with the cancer in his toe that took his life in 1981.
+According to Rita Marley, "...he was already secretly in a lot of pain and dealt with his own mortality, a feature that is clearly apparent in the album, particularly in this song."

+After its recording for the Uprising album, the song saw its first public performance during the opener show of the Uprising Tour on May 30, 1980, in Zürich, Switzerland, and continued to be featured in every known setlist of that tour's further concerts.
+There exist at least two music video recordings of the song, one produced by the Jamaica Broadcasting Corporation, featuring Marley and his keyboardist Earl Lindo both accompanying themselves on guitars, and a second one from September 1980 featuring Marley during a rehearsal break and his band members listening.
+A few more recordings from live concerts exist, both audio and video, amongst them a performance from Dortmund, Germany, on June 13, 1980, which is featured on the official 2014 release Uprising Live.

 "Redemption Song" was released as a single in the UK and France in October 1980 and included a full band rendering of the song.
 This version has since been included as a bonus track on the 2001 reissue of Uprising, as well as on the 2001 compilation One Love: The Very Best of Bob Marley & The Wailers.
 Although in live performances the full band was used for the song, the solo recorded performance remains the take most familiar to listeners.

-In 2004, Rolling Stone placed the song at number 66 among "The 500 Greatest Songs of All Time".
+In 2004, Rolling Stone placed the song at number 66 among "The 500 Greatest Songs of All Time."
+An updated list was published on Feb 16, 2024, where the song was placed at number 42.

 In 2010, the New Statesman listed it as one of the Top 20 Political Songs.

 On 5 February 2020 (on the eve of what would have been his 75th birthday), Marley's estate released an official animated video for the song.
 This also commemorated the 40th anniversary of the song's release.

+The song was reissued on clear 12" vinyl for Record Store Day in 2020.